fossasia/open-event-attendee-android/CONTRIBUTING.md

 Note that FOSSASIA’s repository will be on the left and your repository will be on the right.

 Click the green button “Create pull request”.
-Give a succinct and informative title, in the comment field give a short explanation of the changes and click the green button “Create pull request” again.
+Give a succinct and informative title.
+In addition to that in the comment field, give a short explanation of the changes and then click the green button “Create pull request” again.

 #### Pulling others’ changes
 Before you make further changes to the repository, you should check that your version is up to date relative to FOSSASIA’s version.